wayfair-incubator/terraform-azure-policy-alerts/README.md

 ## Acknowledgments

-The concept for the workflow has been referenced from the following blogs
+The concept for the workflow has been referenced from the following blogs:
 * [Azure Monitor alerting rule to notify non-compliant resourrce](https://msandbu.org/azure-monitoring-alerting-rule-to-notify-on-non-compliant-resources/) by Marius Sandbu
 * [Using Log Analytics alerts for non-compliant Azure Policies](https://medium.com/azure-architects/using-log-analytics-alerts-for-non-compliant-azure-policies-8d99f74089d9) by Andrew Kelleher